kingsolmn/TRS-The-Random-Show/README.md

 # TRS-The-Random-Show
-The randomness that is in my head
+The randomness that is in my head.